Ajn0r/pet-palace-api/README.md

 4. Migrated the database using the terminal command `python3 manage.py migrate`

-5. To allow users to register installed Django Allauth with command
+5. To allow users to register installed Django Allauth with the command

     `pip3 install 'dj-rest-auth[with_social]’`